-Here's a quick recap of 40 years of life.
+Here's a quick recap of the 40 or so years of my life.

-Born in Boulder.
-Went to college at Stanford.
-Got hooked on jazz and philosophy.
-Made the "pragmatic" call to become a philosopher and learn to live the good life.
+I grew up in Boulder.
+I went to college at Stanford, where I got hooked on jazz and philosophy.
+There, I made the "pragmatic" decision to become a philosopher rather than a jazz musician in an attempt to learn how to live the good life.

-Got an MA at Stanford, followed by a PhD at Princeton in political philosophy.
-At the end of 10 years of intense philosophical training, didn't exactly experience human flourishing.
+I then got an MA at Stanford, followed by a PhD at Princeton in political philosophy.
+At the end of 10 years of intense philosophical training, I didn't exactly achieve my goal of realizing human flourishing through philosophy.
 Instead, I burned out.

 When I'm not doing all that, you'll find me hiking in the hills of Boulder, meditating in odd places, and still playing a little jazz on the piano.